 REPORTING PERIOD ANNUAL TARGET QUARTERLY TARGET ACTUAL WATER SAMPLES ANALYSED

-QUARTER 1 134
+QUARTER 1 80 which was then adjusted to 120 134

-QUARTER 2 80 which was 144
+QUARTER 2 144

-QUARTER 3 500 then adjusted 144
+QUARTER 3 500 144

-QUARTER 4 to 120 122
+QUARTER 4 122

 TOTAL 544

 The total annual target for this reporting financial year 2021/2022 was 500.
 Analyses of water samples taken over 4 quarters have shown bacteriological compliance rate over 91% which meant that potable water in the West Rand complies with the SANS 241 standard.